Victorletzelter/algorithmic_trading/README.md

 ![](Process.png)
 *Inputs and outputs of the algorithm*

-The second step of the algorithm, is to establish, for each divergence, a measure associated to the degree of confidence associated with it.
+The second step of the algorithm, is to establish, for each divergence, a measure associated to the degree of confidence of it.
 To so do, a ML algorithm for predicting, given the characteristics of the divergence (length, asset price evolution, oscillator value evolution), a prediction of the *quality* of the divergence.

 ![](Prediction.gif)
 *Function to bluid for measuring the quality of a divergence (denoted by \mu)*